rlabrecque/Steamworks.NET-Docs/installation.md

 * Head over to [Getting Started](/gettingstarted/) to start using Steamworks.NET!

 _Steamworks.NET_ is a free project but if it helps you make money please consider donating so that I can continue to support it in the years to come!
-Also never ever required but greatly appreciated is a mention in your credits. ([Examples](http://www.mobygames.com/developer/sheet/view/developerId,714285/))

 [![Support via Paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YFZZER8VNXKRC)

+Also never ever required but greatly appreciated is a mention in your credits!
+It's free, easy, and can help a lot! ([Examples](http://www.mobygames.com/developer/sheet/view/developerId,714285/))

 ---